MoOx/phenomic/docs/content/docs/usage/index.md

 - [Automatic deployment on GitHub Pages (gh-pages)](gh-pages/)
 - [Advanced Usage and tips](../advanced/)

-This website is made using phenomic, so you can also check out [the source code of this documentation](https://github.com/MoOx/phenomic/tree/master/docs) as an example.
+This website is made using Phenomic.
+You can check out [the source code of this documentation](https://github.com/MoOx/phenomic/tree/master/docs) as an example.